ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ### Order summary
 {: #vc_addingviewingclusters-adding-order-summary}

 Based on your selected configuration for the cluster, the estimated cost is instantly generated and displayed in the **Order Summary** right pane.
+Click **Pricing details** to generate a PDF document with the cost summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

+You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
+This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ## Procedure to add clusters to vCenter Server instances
 {: #vc_addingviewingclusters-adding-procedure}